PRTGN-Development-Team/.github/profile/README.md

 >
 >![LGBTQIA+ Pride](https://pride-badges.pony.workers.dev/static/v1?label=LGBTQIA%2B+Pride&labelColor=%23555&stripeWidth=8&stripeColors=E40303%2CFF8C00%2CFFED00%2C008026%2C24408E%2C732982)
 >
 >**PRTGN is in support of furries (it is a program based off of Protogens after all.)
-If you are now, this is not the right place for you.**
+If you are not, this is not the right place for you.**
 >
 >**PRTGN is in support of Alterhumans.
 If you are not, this is not the place for you.**